Discovering Elementary Discourse Units in Textual Data Using Canonical Correlation Analysis: Future Work

 \section{Future Work}

-The model proposed based on the interpretation of CCA, develops a semantic relationship between the input sentence-pair based on a latent state, which essentially is represented by a word or a unigram.
-Therefore, exploring variants to discover the syntactic patterns or phrases in a sentence would be an important development.
+Based on the interpretation of CCA, the model proposed automatically obtains EDUs from the text, which are essentially represented by a word or a unigram.
+Therefore, exploring variants to discover the syntactic patterns or phrases within a sentence would be an important development.
+To further the discourse processing task, with this model as the foundation, it is necessary to address the following: (1) selection of the EDUs, and (2) the aggregation of selected EDUs into a structure.

-Moreover, the model proposed is experimented on a small dataset.
-It would be interesting to explore the model and the latent information discovered in a setting with a large dataset for the textual similarity task.
-Further, to develop applications, with this model as the foundation, for performing various NLP tasks.